agyenes/city-photo-search/README.md

-Filter for cities and search for images on the results!
+Filter for cities and search for images of the results!